kanidm/webauthn-rs/cable-tunnel-server/backend/README.md

 This binary provides a caBLE tunnel server, which is intended for *non-production use only*.

-The `backend` is capable of running in two configurations:
+The `backend` can run in two configurations:

-* a single-task configuration, with no frontends.
+* a single-task configuration, directly serving requests with no frontend.

   In this configuration, caBLE [Routing IDs][background] are ignored, and it is presumed all incoming requests can be served out of a single running task.